mws262/qwop-controls/src/main/java/goals/cold_start_analysis/README.md

 ##### Faking warm starts

-There is a middle ground between a completely cold-start and a warm-start which is the result of an entire history of game.actions.
+There is a middle ground between a completely cold-start and a warm-start which is the result of an entire history of game.action.
 We can fake a warm start by simulating a cold-start runner in some generic way as an approximation of a full warm start.
 I can see two approaches:
  1. (easier) Start a new runner.
-Simulate it with no control game.actions for 10-100 timesteps.
+Simulate it with no control game.action for 10-100 timesteps.
 Use this warm-start.
  2. (harder) Start a new runner.
 Use a previously-generated run to warm-start the runner.
 Stop the warm-start simulation in the same general part of the gait cycle, or the same contact configuration,  as in the place we want to apply this simulation.